 401 Kingdom Life: Family and Workplace (3).
 A practical application of the biblical vision of the Kingdom of God, especially as related to family and workplace.
-Enrollment in the course is limited to students with senior standing or junior standing with a minimum of 80 earned hours.
+Enrollment in the course is limited to students with a minimum of 80 earned hours.